Purna River (tributary of Godavari): Course

 The river has an extensive course measuring up to 373 km in length making it longer than the River Thames of Great Britain.
 Very close to its origin, it is dammed through the Nevpur Medium Irrigation Project within the Kannad Taluka, Aurangabad district.
 Collecting the tributary Anjana within the Sillod taluka, it ends its short course within Aurangabad and enters the Jalna where it is consecutively joined by two rivers, Girija at Walsakhalsa and Kelana at Jafrabad.
-Beyond this the river enters the Buldana district where it spreads out into the backwaters of the Khadakpurna dam and also receives another small tributary called Damna.
+Beyond this the river enters the Buldhana district where it spreads out into the backwaters of the Khadakpurna dam and also receives another small tributary called Damna.
 Then on the river assumes the role of a natural boundary between the two districts of Hingoli and Parbhani.
 Along the course here its flow is interrupted by two dams; Yeldari Dam - the second largest in Marathwada - which forms a large reservoir with live capacity of 0.81 billion cubic meters and Siddheshwar Dam.
 The flow, now considerably reduced due to the presence of the two dams, trickles along down south, leaving the boundary between Hingoli and Parbhani and flowing down into Parbhani.
 Just before SH 222 crosses the river, it is joined by its largest tributary - Dudhana River, thereby augmenting its flow.
 In its last lap the river flows through Purna city where it is damned for the last time and ultimately flows into the Godavari River at an elevation of about 351m.